kgakatsikeamogetswe/KgakatsiKeamogetswe/README.md

 👋Hello, My name is Keamogetswe Suprise Kgakatsi.
+🧑‍🎓I'm a graduate at Orbit TVET College under Infromation Technology and Computer Science.
+📖I'm currently a student at Codespace, Studying Software development.

 As a software developer, I'm a problem-solver and a critical thinker.
 I posses strong technical skills and constantly keeping up with the latest industry trends and best practices.
 I have a passion for coding, I am detail-oriented and take pride in writing clean, efficient code that is easily maintainable and also collaboration and communication are important skills I possess.